Nick Hexum: Personal life

-Hexum married his wife Nikki on New Year's Eve 2008; they have three daughters.
+Hexum dated Nicole Scherzinger between 2000 and 2004 and were engaged.
+Hexum married his wife Nikki on New Year's Eve 2008.
+They have three daughters.
 Their oldest daughter, Echo, was born in a home birth on August 29, 2009.
-Their second daughter, Maxine, was born May 1, 2011, which was also Nikki's birthday.
+She performed live with her father at 311 Day 2020, playing piano.
+Their second daughter, Maxine, was born May 1, 2011, which happened to occur on Nikki's birthday.
 Due to the absence of the family's midwife, Hexum performed the delivery.
 Their third daughter, Harlow, was born September 16, 2014.
-Harlow starred in the TV series Agents of S.H.I.E.L.D. as Alya Fitz.
+She has numerous acting credits, including in the TV series Agents of S.H.I.E.L.D. as Alya, American Gigolo as young Isabelle Desnain, and Yo Gabba Gabbaland! as herself.